Conformal inflation in the metric-affine geometry: Conclusions

-Our discussions are not restrictive to these two specific examples.
-Noting the covariant transformations of curvature tensors $R_{\mu\nu}(\Gamma)\to R_{\mu\nu}(\Gamma)$ and $R(g,\Gamma)\to\ee^{2\sigma(x)}R(g,\Gamma)$ under the local conformal transformation $g_{\mu\nu}\to\ee^{-2\sigma(x)}g_{\mu\nu}$, one can construct a higher order theory of these curvature variables represented by Starobinsky's inflation~\cite{Starobinsky:1980te} in a conformal-invariant way.
-There the quadratic term in the (anti-symmetric) Ricci tensor $R_{[\mu\nu]}=\pqty{R_{\mu\nu}-R_{\nu\mu}}/2$ reads the kinetic term of the non-metricity $Q_\mu$ and thus it is naturally accounted as a dynamical variable known as the \emph{Weyl gauge field}, though it could have a Planck-scale mass and be irrelevant to inflation and low energy physics~\cite{Ghilencea:2020piz,1809184}.
-Also, once the scalar kinetic term is written in the covariant derivative as $X=-D_\mu SD^\mu S/2$, its covariant transformation $X\to\ee^{2\sigma(x)}X$ inspires one to consider a non-canonical kinetic-term theory $\calL=P(X,S)$ with the local conformal invariance as a generalization of $k$-inflation~\cite{ArmendarizPicon:1999rj}.
-We leave such interesting possibilities for future works.
+Our conclusions are not restricted to these two specific examples.
+Noting the covariant transformations of curvature tensors $R_{\mu\nu}(\Gamma)\to R_{\mu\nu}(\Gamma)$ and $R(g,\Gamma)\to\ee^{2\sigma(x)}R(g,\Gamma)$ under the local conformal transformation $g_{\mu\nu}\to\ee^{-2\sigma(x)}g_{\mu\nu}$, one can construct a higher curvature gravity theory like Starobinsky's inflation~\cite{Starobinsky:1980te} in a conformal-invariant way (see, e.g., Ref.~\cite{Edery:2019txq}).
+There the quadratic term in the (anti-symmetric) Ricci tensor $R_{[\mu\nu]}=\pqty{R_{\mu\nu}-R_{\nu\mu}}/2$ gives rise to the kinetic term of the non-metricity $Q_\mu$.
+Therefore the non-metricity $Q_\mu$ can be a dynamical degree of freedom known as the \emph{Weyl gauge field} rather than an auxiliary field~\cite{Ghilencea:2018dqd,Ghilencea:2019jux}.
+However it could have a Planck-scale mass and be irrelevant to inflation and low energy physics~\cite{Ghilencea:2020piz,Ghilencea:2020rxc}.
+Also, once the scalar kinetic term is written in the covariant derivative as $X=-D_\mu SD^\mu S/2$, the kinetic term transforms covariantly under the local conformal transformation.
+Therefore, one can easily construct a non-canonical kinetic-term theory $\calL=P(X,S)$ with the local conformal invariance as a generalisation of $k$-inflation~\cite{ArmendarizPicon:1999rj}.
+Multi-scalar generalisation is also a possible extension~\cite{Kallosh:2013daa, Azri:2019ffj}.
+For a construction of the realistic inflationary model, the completion of the reheating should be important, and hence it should be interesting to consider the coupling to the matter in our framework~\cite{Brax:2014baa,Cespedes:2015jga,Bernardo:2017xcm}.
+We leave such interesting possibilities for future issues.

 \acknowledgments

 Y.T. is supported by JSPS KAKENHI Grants No. JP18J01992 and No. JP19K14707.
 S.Y. is supported by JSPS Grant-in-Aid for Scientific Research(B) No. JP20H01932 and (C) No. JP20K03968.